Advance of the spouse

 What are the requirements for the claim?

-What is included in the advance?
+What is part of the advance?